larister/larister.github.com/source/_posts/2012-10-27-sublime-text-2-configuration-plus-keyboard-shortcuts.markdown

 categories: tools
 ---

-I recently did a talk at my local JavaScript meetup ([Async in Brighton][Async]) about Sublime Text 2 and Chrome Dev Tools.
+I recently did a talk at my local JavaScript meetup ([Async in Brighton][async]) about [Sublime Text 2][sublimeText] and Chrome Dev Tools.
 Afterwards, I had a few requests to post about which plugins I use, and my preferences.
 I also plan on posting the video of the talk, but in the meantime here are my top tips:

 ##My Sublime Text 2 Plugins: